Solicitors for director service contracts

 Our solution is to bolster the implied terms and statutory responsibilities in the director contract.
 Our aim is to avoid disputes.

 The directors of a company who do not adequately protect the intellectual property of the business will be criticised.
-The company’s exit will be jeopardised if directors do not have suitably drafted agreements with IP ownership or licence clauses.
+The company’s success may be jeopardised if directors do not have suitably drafted agreements dealing with IP.

 There is a balance to be drawn between the right of a director to earn a living, industry competition and the right of the employer to protect itself from unfair competition when the director leaves.
 Restrictive covenants which do not meet this fine balance may be unenforceable.
 Trade secrets always need protecting at director level.